Is Aiding and Abetting a Crime As Serious As Doing the Crime?

-If a Person Encouraged Another Person to Do a Crime, Is the Person Just As Criminally Culpable As the Person Who Actually Did the Crime?
+Encouraging, or Supporting, Another Person to Commit a Crime Is Known As Aiding or Abetting.
+A Person Who Engages In Aiding and Abetting Is Just As Criminally Culpable As the Person Who Actually Committed the Crime.

 Understanding the Criminality of Assisting, Supporting, or Encouraging Criminal Conduct Performed By Another Person

-A person who assists or incites another person in the committing of a crime is just as criminally responsible as the person who actually commits the crime.
-Indeed, the person who aids or abets or counsels another person to commit a crime may be prosecuted and punished in the same manner as the person who actually committed the crime despite a lack of direct participation in the crime.
+When a person assists or incites another person in the commission of a criminal offence, the person who assisted or incited the offence is as criminally culpable as the person who actually committed the offence.
+Simply said, the person who aids or abets or counsels another person to commit a criminal offence becomes a party to the offence without excuse for the lack of direct participation.

 Within the Criminal Code, R.S.C.
 1985, c.
 C-46, there are three sections that criminalize the assisting, supporting, or encouraging, of a crime despite lack of participation in the crime.
 The three sections are section 21, section 22, and section 465, each of which respectively state: